brianfluk/nevergiveup/README.md

-# Never Give Up README
+# Never Gonna Give You Up README

 Open the song and lyrics to Never Gonna Give You Up by Rick Astley directly from VS Code.